Westminster Cathedral: History

-In the late 19th century, the Roman Catholic Church's hierarchy had only recently been restored in England and Wales, and it was in memory of Cardinal Wiseman (who died in 1865, and was the first Archbishop of Westminster from 1850) that the first substantial sum of money was raised for the new cathedral.
+In the late 19th century, the Catholic Church's hierarchy had only recently been restored in England and Wales, and it was in memory of Cardinal Wiseman (who died in 1865, and was the first Archbishop of Westminster from 1850) that the first substantial sum of money was raised for the new cathedral.
 The land was acquired in 1884 by Wiseman's successor, Cardinal Manning, having previously been occupied by the second Tothill Fields Bridewell prison.

-After two false starts in 1867 (under architect Henry Clutton) and 1892 (architect Baron von Herstel), construction started in 1895 under Manning's successor, the third archbishop, Cardinal Vaughan, with John Francis Bentley as architect, and built in a style heavily influenced by Byzantine architecture.
-The cost of the building was anticipated at £150,000 and its area 54,000ft, the cathedral to be 350ft long by 156ft wide by 90ft high.
+After two false starts, in 1867 (under architect Henry Clutton) and 1892 (architect Baron von Herstel), construction started in 1895 under Manning's successor, the third archbishop, Cardinal Vaughan, with John Francis Bentley as architect, in a style heavily influenced by Byzantine architecture.
+The cost of the building was anticipated at £150,000 and its area 54,000 sq ft, the cathedral to be 350 ft long by 156 ft wide by 90 ft high.

-The foundation stone blessing by Cardinal Vaughan took place on a Saturday morning, June 29, 1895, before a "distinguished" gathering.
-After the "recitation of the Litanies, Cardinal Logue celebrated Low Mass coram episcopo.
+The foundation stone blessing by Cardinal Vaughan took place on a Saturday morning, 29 June 1895, before a "distinguished" gathering.
+After the "recitation of the Litanies, Michael Cardinal Logue celebrated Low Mass coram Episcopo.
 A procession composed of Benedictines, Franciscans, Jesuits, Passionists, Dominicans, Redemptorists, and secular clergy made the circuit of the grounds.
 The choir, directed by the Rev. Charles Cox, rendered, among other pieces, Webbe's 'O Roma Felix' and 'O Salutaris'.
 At the luncheon which followed, the speakers included Cardinal Vaughan, Cardinal Logue, the Duke of Norfolk, Lord Acton, Henry Matthews MP, Lord Edmund Talbot, and Sir Donald Macfarlane."

-The cathedral opened in 1903, a year after Bentley's death.
-One of the first public services in the cathedral was Cardinal Vaughan's requiem; the cardinal died on 19 June 1903.
-For reasons of economy, the decoration of the interior had hardly been started and still much remained to be completed.
-Under the laws of the Catholic Church at the time, no place of worship could be consecrated unless free from debt and having its fabric completed.
-The consecration ceremony took place on 28 June 1910, although the interior was never finished.
+The cathedral later opened in 1903, a year after Bentley's death.
+One of the first public liturgies to be celebrated was Cardinal Vaughan's Requiem Mass; the Cardinal died on 19 June 1903.
+When the debt on the building fund was liquidated, consecration ceremony took place on 28 June 1910.
+Under the laws of the Catholic Church, no place of worship could be consecrated unless free from debt.

-In 1895, the cathedral was dedicated to the Most Precious Blood of Our Lord Jesus Christ.
-This is indicated by the Latin dedication above the portal arch: Domine Jesus Rex et Redemptor per Sanguinem tuum salva nos (English translation: "Lord Jesus, King and Redeemer, heal us through your blood").
-The additional patrons are St Mary, the mother of Jesus, St Joseph, his foster father, and St Peter, his vicar.
-The cathedral also has numerous secondary patrons: St Augustine and all British saints, St Patrick and all saints of Ireland.
-The Feast of the Dedication of the Cathedral is celebrated each year on 1 July, which from 1849 until 1969 was the feast of the Most Precious Blood of Our Lord Jesus Christ.
+The decoration of the interior had hardly been started at the time of consecration, as the decoration in Byzantine churches is applied, rather than integral to the architecture.
+Therefore finishing the decoration of the cathedral was left to the subsequent generations.
+It is an architectural gem with its interior notable for rich marble decorations and the beautiful, but still incomplete, mosaics.